Thursday, 5th December 2024

 Dang Xuan Vu has a plausible explanation.
 He suggests French or Dutch colonial plantation owners forbade their Vietnamese and Indonesian workers from drinking the valuable coffee they harvested, so the poor farmers had no option but to clean and roast the unwanted feces-enrobed beans that had been excreted by the civet.
 Word got back to the European masters that this was a good brew and then the marketing folks took over.

-But still, who might have been Civet Coffee Drinker One?
+But still, who might have been Civet Coffee Drinker Number One?
 Was he or she a lateral-thinking peasant hero who genuinely bought into the idea that civets only select the finest coffee berries?
 Or just some desperate, curious, anti-establishment goof-off who said “what the hell?”

 * * *